alipsgh/tornado/README.md

 `conda install -c conda-forge pympler`

 Once you have all the packages installed, you may run the framework.

 Three sample codes are prepared to show how you can use the framework.
-These files are:
+Those files are:
 * **_github_prequential_test.py_** - This file lets you evaluate an adaptive algorithm, i.e. a pair of a learner and a drift detector, prequentially.
 In this example, Naive Bayes is the learner and Fast Hoeffding Drift Detection Method (FHDDM) is the detector.
 You find lists of incremental learners in `tornado/classifier/` and drift detectors in `tornado/drift_detection/`.
 The outputs in the created project directory are similar to:

 <p align="center">